gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 The usual pair of guards stood outside the Hardeck's main doors.
-Today, though, they wore helmets and gorgets, and gave the approaching travelers a careful up-and-down as they climbed the stairs.
+Today, though, they wore helmets and gorgets, and gave the approaching travellers a careful up-and-down as they climbed the stairs.
 "Magister," one said to Thomas, nodding respectfully while the other opened the door.